top of page

 where do I get a referral for Better Access to Mental Health Scheme or get a Mental Health Care Plan ?

 Your Paediatrician or psychiatrist will give you a referral to the better access scheme or a GP can provide you with a referral and a Mental Health Care Plan which will enable you to access Medicare rebates to reduce the cost of your psychology sessions.
-If you are finding it hard to get into see a GP, you can access an online GP through Instantscripts who will provide you with a Mental Health Care Plan & referral within 24 hours.
-Click the link below
+Some clients choose to access online GP services such as Instantscripts if they are unable to attend a face-to-face appointment.

 What other Medicare or Health fund rebates can I get for psychology sessions?